huangfcn/lockfree/README.md

 5, lock free memory management based on fixed size memory blocks

 	All memory blocks in same size are managed in a stack using single linked list.
-	Allocate & free memory operation only require one push/pop operation of stack.
+Allocate or free memory only requires one push/pop op of the stack, usually, it only needs one pointer assignment.

 	fixed size memory blocks routines (startup, cleanup, alloc, free)
 		create a free list with fixed size memory block